ThomasKottenhahn/resource-flow/README.md

 ## Roadmap

-- **Tags**: Tag Resources and processes with costs, time and custom tags.
 - **Different solver goals**: Solve for the cheapest or fastest recipe.
 - **Tools**: Define tools used in processes and solve with a set of available tools.
 - **Modules**: Organize code into different modules and solve queries with processes from other modules.